All incompatible measurements on qubits lead to multiparticle Bell nonlocality

 \paragraph{Bell nonlocality and joint measurability} The relationship between measurement incompatibility and Bell nonlocal correlations have been investigated over the years from foundational and practical perspectives \cite{anderson05,son05,WolfPerezgarciaFernandez-measIncomp,QuintinoVertesiBrunner-steering,UolaMoroderGuhne-steering,uola15}.
 It is straightforward to verify that measurement incompatibility is a necessary resource for Bell nonlocality, that is, if the set of measurements performed by $N-1$ parties are JM, the corresponding behaviour $p(a_1 \ldots a_N| x_1 \ldots x_N) = \Tr[ \rho_N (M^1_{a_1|x_1} \otimes \ldots \otimes M^n_{a_n|x_n})]$ is Bell local regardless of the quantum state $\rho$ and regardless of the measurements performed by the other party~\cite{Fine-BellIneq}.
 From a more practical perspective, the necessity of measurement incompatibility for Bell nonlocality allows a device-independent certification of measurement incompatibility, that is, if a behaviour $p(a_1 \ldots a_N| x_1 \ldots x_N)$ is Bell nonlocal, at least two parties are performing incompatible measurements \cite{chen2016natural,quintino2019device}.

 The question whether measurement incompatibility is a sufficient requirement for Bell nonlocality is considerably more complex.
-Ref.~\cite{WolfPerezgarciaFernandez-measIncomp} shows that a pair of two-outcome POVMs $\oM=\{M_{0|0}, M_{1|0}, M_{0|1}, M_{1|1}\}$ can be used to violate a Bell inequality, if and only if $\oM$ is incompatible.
-In more details, if $\oM$ is not JM, there exist a bipartite state $\rho_{AB}$ and a pair of two-outcome measurements $\{B_{b|y}\}$ such that the behaviour $p(ab|xy)=\Tr[\rho_{AB} (M_{a|x}\otimes B_{b|y})]$ violates a Bell inequality, in particular, the CHSH inequality~\cite{chsh69,chsh69-erratum}.
+Refs.~\cite{WolfPerezgarciaFernandez-measIncomp,loulidi2022measurement} shows that a pair of two-outcome POVMs $\oM=\{M_{0|0}, M_{1|0}, M_{0|1}, M_{1|1}\}$ can be used to violate a Bell inequality, if and only if $\oM$ is incompatible.
 However, for bipartite scenarios, this strong relationship between Bell nonlocality and measurement incompatibility turns out to be a particularity of a pair of two-outcome measurements.
 Refs~\cite{HirschQuintinoBrunner-noBell,BeneVertesi-noBell} present explicit sets of incompatible qubit measurements $\{M_{a|x}\}$ such that, for any bipartite state, and any set of quantum measurements for Bob $\{N_{b|y}\}$ the behaviour given by $p(ab|xy)=\Tr[\rho_{AB} (M_{a|x} \otimes N_{b|y})]$ is guaranteed to be Bell local (see also Ref.~\cite{quintino15BellJM}, which proves the same result under the hypothesis that Bob performs two-outcome POVMs).
 Hence, in a bipartite scenario, even for qubits measurement incompatibility is not a sufficient resource to observe Bell nonlocality.

-\paragraph{Main result} We are now in position to present our main result, which establishes the equivalence between measurement incompatibility and multipartite Bell nonlocality for qubit systems.
+\paragraph{Main result} We now state our main result.